apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

   </JavaCallout>
 ```

 This particular example verifies the issuer is a given URL from windows.net.
 This is what Azure Active Directory uses when generating JWT.
-(This URL is unique to the Active Directory instance, so it is not re-usable for your own AAD-generated tokens.)
+(This URL is unique to the Active Directory instance, so it is not re-usable when verifying your own AAD-generated tokens.)

 If you specify both the public-key and the certificate in the configuration, the public-key will be used and the certificate will be ignored.
 The serialized version of the certificate can include line-breaks and spaces.